James Louis Connolly: Priesthood

 Connolly was ordained to the priesthood by Bishop Daniel Feehan for the Diocese of Providence on December 21, 1923.
 After his ordination, Connolly served as a curate at Our Lady of Lourdes Parish in Wellfleet, Massachusetts.

 In 1924, after being incardinated, or transferred, to the Archdiocese of St. Paul in Minnesota, Connolly entered Catholic University of Leuven in Leuven, Belgium.
 He earned a doctorate in historical science summa cum laude in 1928.
-After receiving his doctorate, Connolly traveled to St. Paul, Minnesota, where he served as a professor and then rector of Nazareth Hall Preparatory Seminary from 1940-1943 and Saint Paul Seminary from 1943-1945.
+After receiving his doctorate, Connolly traveled to St. Paul, Minnesota, where he served as a professor and then rector of Nazareth Hall Preparatory Seminary in Arden, Hills, Minnesota, from 1940 to 1943 and Saint Paul Seminary in St. Paul from 1943 to 1945.

 Coadjutor Bishop and Bishop of Fall River

-On April 7, 1945, Connolly was appointed coadjutor bishop of the Diocese of Fall River and titular bishop of Mylasa by Pope Pius XII.
-He received his episcopal consecration on May 24, 1945, from Archbishop John Murray, with Bishops William O. Brady and Leo Binz serving as co-consecrators.
+On April 7, 1945, Connolly was appointed coadjutor bishop of Fall River and titular bishop of Mylasa by Pope Pius XII.
+He received his episcopal consecration at the Cathedral of Saint Paul in St. Paul on May 24, 1945, from Archbishop John Murray, with Bishops William O. Brady and Leo Binz serving as co-consecrators.
 In addition to his episcopal duties, he served as pastor of Sacred Heart Parish from 1945 to 1951.
 Upon the death of Bishop James Cassidy, Connolly automatically succeeded him as the fourth bishop of Fall River on May 17, 1951.

 During his tenure as bishop, Connolly erected 15 new parishes, 17 schools, and 33 churches.
 He also established the following high schools in the diocese: